KaranBKataria/Real-Estate-Dataset-EDA-and-Data-Visualisation/README.md

 After producing visualisations/graphs and conducting EDA, here are the following insights I have gained about the dataset:

-1) 73.9% of all properties were sold for LESS than the total value of the property
+1) 73.9% of all properties were sold for MORE than the total value of the property and 88.0% were sold for MORE than the total building value

-2) Only 26.1% of all properties were sold above their total value
+2) Only 26.1% of all properties were sold BELOW their total value

 3) Total property value is highly (linearly) postively correlated to the Sale Price (which is to be expected).